kareemabulez/Paths-to-Airports/README.md

 Note:

-We have not learned algorithms that find efficient routes yet (that comes next year), we have however learned about exhaustive searches like depth first and breadth first search that will tell you if something is possible.
+- We have not learned algorithms that find efficient routes yet (that comes next year), we have however learned about exhaustive searches like depth first and breadth first search that will tell you if something is possible.
 You should implement one of the known searches depth first or breadth first search (watch out for cycles) and so you may find a long collection of flights leading to the eventual destination, or perhaps find no path at all.
 Make sure you terminate any search that has surpassed the specified maxSteps.

+- There is a sample intellij project provided in folder A5.
+You can open folder A5 in Intellij and complete the existing Router class.

 Sample program:
 ```